yjperez/teleport/rfd/0014-custom-approval-conditions.md

 #### Advanced Approval Permissions

-The concept of the `allow.approve` block can very naturally be extended to support more granular definitions of approvable roles.
+The concept of the `allow.review_requests` block can very naturally be extended to support more granular definitions of approvable roles.
 Ex:

 ```yaml